HeechanYi/QML_Integral/README.md

 * **Languages**: Python, Jupyter Notebook
 * **Libraries**:
-    * Qiskit: For building and simulating quantum circuits
+    * Pennylane: For building and simulating quantum circuits
     * PyTorch: For model training and optimization
     * NumPy: For numerical operations
     * Matplotlib: For data visualization